Monday, February 12, 2018

 Salt marshes are among the most productive ecosystems on earth.

-They provide food, refuge and users habitats for many animals; filter runoff that drains into our coastal waters; and buffer our coastlines from damaging storm surge.
+They provide food, refuge, and user habitats for many animals, filter runoff that drains into our coastal waters, and buffer our coastlines from damaging storm surges.
 Salt marshes are declining at an alarming rate due to coastal development and erosion brought on by environmental stress.

 The devices installed in the Living Marsh are called flume traps.
 They are part of a study designed to determine how closely the ecology of this created marsh mirrors that of a natural marsh also located on Dauphin Island (above).
 The flume traps sample animals that enter the vegetation to forage and hide from predators.

 We also compare the animals that live in the mud and among the roots of the marsh grass by taking cores from the marsh bottom (below).
-These small animals, many of which rewire a microscope to see, including worms and small shrimp the burrow into the sediment.
+These small animals, many of which require a microscope to see, including worms and small shrimp, burrow into the sediment.

 We hope this research will help us understand how new marshes develop over time and what we can do to help newly created marshes provide all of the benefits of natural salt marsh habitats.